 You must meet the following four criteria to be considered for admission to the Telfer MHA:

 - Possess a baccalaureate degree from a Canadian school or its equivalent from a school outside Canada and achieve a minimum standing of B or 70 percent.
+All post-secondary studies are considered at the time of admission, with the most recent studies being considered in the first instance.
 A limited number of candidates may be considered for admission if they do not hold a university degree or do not meet the minimum academic requirements.
 These potential candidates must have significant managerial or professional training and experience (at least 10 years), and demonstrate strong evidence of substantial management responsibilities and steady career progression during this time.

 - A minimum of three years of full-time managerial or professional work experience.
 Part-time and summer jobs and coop placements do not count toward this number but are considered favourably during file evaluation.

-- Achieve a competitive score in the Graduate Management Admission Test.
-Last year’s average score was 621 and the range 550-780.
+- Achieve a competitive score in the Graduate Management Admission Test or the Graduate Record Examination.